slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Creativity is just connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn't really do it, they just saw something.
 It seemed obvious to them after a while.' -- Steve Jobs*

-> *'Creativity and critical thinking: In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.
-In executive position, visionary, maverick, multidisciplinary thinker, etc. You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.'*

 #### How to find good ideas?

 Ideas born out of free time, play and boredom.
-Ignorance is a bliss, gives you freedom to think about stuff.
+Ignorance is a blessing, gives you freedom to think about stuff.
 Being ignorant about the market and the «right way» to do things allows them to come up with creative solutions to problems that experienced veterans would never have thought of.
-See ignorance as a blessing.

 Creativity is a muscle, you have to practice it every day.
 Once it stays the same, it's no longer creative.
 [Without new experiences, your soul rots](chapter_1_self.md#on-comfort-and-risk).

 > *'The way to get good ideas is to get lots of ideas and throw the bad ones away.' -- Linus Pauling*

-> *'We can’t solve problems by using the same kind of thinking we used when we created them.' -- Albert Einstein*

 > *'If you accept conventional wisdom from conventional people living conventional lives.
 Can you expect to be anything other than conventional?'*

+> *'We can’t solve problems by using the same kind of thinking we used when we created them.' -- Albert Einstein*

 > *'I cultivate empty space as a way of life for the creative process.' -- Josh Waitzkin*